Life Groups Logo

 Please refer questions about attendance to the leader or to the Spiritual Formation Office

-Life Group Season officially launches the week of September 9 and runs through November 15!
+Life Group Season officially launches the week of January 27th and runs through April 4th!

 FIND YOUR GROUP!

-Fall 2024 Life Groups
+Spring 2025 Life Groups

-Please refer to the Malone Events Calendar for more information and specific dates for each group.
+Please, refer to the Malone Events Calendar for more information and specific dates for each group.

-Blossom Hall - The Awe of God
+Blossom Hall - Standing on the Promises of God

 Ashley-Nicole Austin